diracdeltas/rekordbox-scripts/README.md

   for instance you can run `python3 show-low-bitrate.py input.xml 256` to set
   the threshold to 256kbps.
 * `show-dups.py`: shows tracks with the same title
+* `show-non-mp3.py`: shows tracks that are not mp3
+* `ableton-to-cues.py [M]`: takes warp markers from an ALS file and converts them into hotcues and memcues in rekordbox.

 ### importing the modified collection back into Rekordbox